atlassian/react-beautiful-dnd/docs/guides/responders.md

 - If you change the dimensions of any node, then it can cause the changed node as well as others to move at incorrect times.
 - If you remove the node that the user is dragging, then the drag will instantly end
 - If you change the dimension of the dragging node, then other things will not move out of the way at the correct time.

-## `onDragStart` and `onDragEnd` pairing

-We try very hard to ensure that each `onDragStart` event is paired with a single `onDragEnd` event.
-However, there maybe a rogue situation where this is not the case.
-If that occurs - it is a bug.
-Currently there is no official mechanism to tell the library to cancel a current drag externally.

 [← Back to documentation](/README.md#documentation-)